thepylot/Multiple-Images-Django-Tutorial/README.md

 This project works on **Python 3+** and Django 2+.

-Follow me on IG for more: @coderasha
+Follow me on IG for more: @reversepython